robin-raymond/zax.io/flow-control.md

 ### `if`

-The `if` statement tests a condition and if `true` executes the code that follows, or `if` `false` then skips the code and proceeds to execute the code following the `else` if present.
+An `if` statement tests a condition and if a condition is `true` then code that follow executes, or `if` a condition is `false` then skips a code block and proceeds to execute code following an `else` statement (if present).

-The flow control statement(s) following an `if` or `else` condition must either continue on the following line or must be encapsulated inside a scope.
+Flow control code blocks following an `if` or `else` condition must either continue on the following line or must be encapsulated inside a scope.

 ````zax
 isNegativeOrGreaterThan10 : (negative : Boolean)(input : Integer) = {